 2019 Subaru of Bend Outside Games Mt.
 Bachelor Bike Park Event will feature:

-- FREE downhill mountain biking on their Sunshine lift and it’s collection of three trails plus the skills park.
+- FREE downhill mountain biking on their Sunshine lift (with Bike Demo through Cog Wild) and it’s collection of three trails plus the skills park.
 This is a $19 value.

 - Cog Wild will be onsite to do free skills clinics and lift laps with anyone doing a Saturday demo

 As an extension to the 300+ miles of single track offered here in Central Oregon, The Mt.
 Bachelor Bike Park offers lift served access to an additional 13 miles of downhill oriented trails.
 Our beginner lift, Sunshine Accelerator serves as a great introduction to the bike park for all ability levels.
 From there, riders can progress to Pine Marten Express where a combination of machine built and single track trails provide a thrill for any adventurous spirit – from intermediate runs to advance double black diamond trails.